7 minutes read

 SASB, meanwhile, was established in 2011, and develops standards for the disclosure of material sustainability information to investors in mandatory filings (financial disclosures).
-SASB standards, are available for 79 industries, and identify material sustainability factors that are likely to impact financial performance.
-So primarily, SASB standards are targeted towards investors.
+SASB standards, are available for 79 industries and identify material sustainability factors that are likely to impact financial performance.
+So primarily, SASB standards are targeted toward investors.

-This so because investors have their own unique needs, different from those of suppliers, customers, communities, interest groups and other stakeholders.
-What investors need and demand is a reliable and comparable sustainability information with clear links to financial performance.
+This is so because investors have their own unique needs, different from those of suppliers, customers, communities, interest groups and other stakeholders.
+What investors need and demand is reliable and comparable sustainability information with clear links to financial performance.
 Focused on this need, SASB standards identify the subset of sustainability issues that are reasonably likely to be material to investors.
-Thus, in order to preserve a focus on financial materiality as well as to attain comparability among peers, SASB standards are industry specific.
+Thus, in order to preserve a focus on financial materiality as well as to attain comparability among peers, SASB standards are industry-specific.

 To summarise, GRI and SASB are intended to meet the unique needs of different audiences.
 The GRI standards are designed to provide information to a wide variety of stakeholders and consequently, include a very broad array of topics.
 SASB’s are designed to provide information to investors and consequently, focus on the subset of sustainability issues that are financially material.

 So, on the question of which framework to choose?

 The answer is truly sustainable companies should do both.
 They should identify sustainability impacts that are financially material (and must be disclosed to investors), as well as the impacts relevant to a broader range of stakeholders.